 Are you looking for a successful employee motivation program?
 Well, this article may or may not help.
 The answers to motivating your employees (for the long-term) aren't contained within a single program.
 However, there are plenty of things you can do to inspire people to want to give of their best.

 Ask people at your work "If you could have any job you wanted, what would it be?"
 Probably at least half of them would reply that they would rather be doing something different to that which they currently do today.

 Many people find themselves trapped in careers and jobs that don't enable them to be free-flowing, natural, effortless.
 They feel hemmed in by their responsibilities (mortgage payments, children's schooling etc).

-Whilst their work may not be creating great joy and delight in their lives, it is better than nothing, and better than the consequences of having no work.
+While their work may not be creating great joy and delight in their lives, it is better than nothing and better than the consequences of having no work.